pyplati/platipy/README.md

-# IMPIT (Ingham Medical Physics Imaging Toolbox)
+# PlatiPy (Processing Library and Analysis Toolkit for Medical Imaging in Python)

-This toolbox contains tools and scripts used for image processing within the Medical Physics group at Ingham Institute in Liverpool, Australia.
+This library contains tools and scripts used for image processing and analysis of medical images.
 The code makes use of ITK and VTK and is written in Python.
 Jupyter notebooks are provided where possible, mainly for guidance on getting started with using the tools.

 ## Getting Started